Lalitshaktawat/biostudio-installation-documents/biocolabsdk.md

 connector = EConnector()
 ```

 To change your token, you have two options.
-First, you can update the ‘User Settings’ page.
+First, you can update the `User Settings` page.
 Alternatively, you can directly define the token while initializing the connection.

 ```
 connector = EConnector(